laxman1129/react-state-lyfecycle/README.md

 # State and Lifecycle

-## State

-State is used with React Component Classes to make them dynamic.
-It enables the component to keep track of changing information in between renders.
-More specifically, the state of a component is an object that holds information that may change over the lifetime of the component.

-Props are immutable and dont change during the lifetime of the component.

 ## Lifecycle

 Every React Component has a lifecycle of its own, lifecycle of a component can be defined as the series of methods that are invoked in different stages of the component’s existence.